 The RX input line and all GPIO lines configured as inputs must be low when the module is turned off and low just before the module is turned on.
-If input lines are high at the time the module is being powered up, we have seen corruption of memory occur that cannot be remedied except at the factory.
 The RX input line can be assured to be in a safe state if it is driven by a buffer circuit that is powered by the Nano module as shown in the Nano carrier board design.
 That way, the input Voltage to the RX pin can never be higher than the DC supply voltage into the Nano module because the buffer is powered by the Nano module.